philrz/super/docs/tutorials/super-for-jq.md

 ```

 Of course, if you'd like the query output in JSON, you can just say `-j` and
-`zq` will happily format the Zed sets as JSON arrays, e.g.,
+`super` will happily format the sets as JSON arrays, e.g.,
 ```mdtest-command dir=docs/tutorials
 super -j -c '
   over requested_reviewers with user=user.login => (